 Only adjust on-board switches or connections with the power turned off

 Make sure all screw terminals are tight before you switch the meter on.

-Only clean the meter's front with a soft damp cloth.
+Only clean the display's case and window with a soft damp cloth.
 Only lightly dampen with water.
 Do not use any other solvents.
-The behind-panel case may be cleaned with a dry cloth only, use no liquid or solvent on it.